By Mike Genung

-A few years back, I asked my wife to write me a letter describing how my struggle with sex addiction affected her.
+A few years back, I asked my wife to write me a letter describing how my struggle with sex and porn addiction affected her.
 The following is her letter:

 It really flared my insecurities up.
 I measured myself up to other women “in your eyes”.
 I was always trying to see what you’d find more attractive in others – where my flaws were.
 In the beginning of our marriage it was the worst.
 My insecurities plus your addiction equaled disaster.

 I watched porn movies a few times out of curiosity to see where I was lacking in bed.
 In a way it was self-torture.
 “I wasn’t good enough”, “I didn’t measure up”.
 What was it that you were looking at or drawn to that I couldn’t fill?
 I was constantly looking at women (probably more than you) to see if you’d notice her smaller waist, her bigger chest, her whatever.

 I’ve gotten better about not letting it be “my fault”.
 If you ever decide to go down that road again and self destruct, it isn’t going to be my fault.
 It’ll affect me yes, but not like 12 years ago.

 Your sex addiction ruined the little bit of self-esteem I had back then, and there wasn’t much of it to begin with.
 It put me on guard for everything – I was afraid that if I wasn’t “perfect” (whatever that is) you’d leave or stray.
 I made you my everything, which was wrong, and when you cheated on me with a prostitute in 1991 it devastated me.